aivydebnath/NLP-Interview-Analysis/README.md

 As part of the hiring process for a specialized data science role within our organization, interviewed candidates with varying backgrounds across different domains.
 Yet, all share significant experience in data science.
 The objective was to assess their qualifications and suitability for the specific requirements of the role.

 ## Context:
-In our pursuit to fill a critical data science position, candidates with a proven track record in data analysis, machine learning, and statistical modeling.
+<I>In our pursuit to fill a critical data science position, candidates with a proven track record in data analysis, machine learning, and statistical modeling.
 Recognizing the interdisciplinary nature of data science, we welcomed applicants from diverse fields such as:

 Finance
 Healthcare